Sync Metadata Between Photo Mechanic And Capture One

 Scope

-Information in this post may also be helpful in case you like to setup Capture One and another tool to sync metadata.
+Information in this post may also be helpful in case you like to set up Capture One and another tool to sync metadata.

 More on Metadata